EllaBrands/stanDev/Prior-Choice-Recommendations.md

     * Scale by sd of data.
 This is done in education settings, here the sd is the sd of test scores of all kids in a single grade, for example
     * In a regression, take logs of (positive-constrained) predictors and outcomes, then coefs can be interpreted as elasticities
     * Scale by some conventional value, for example if a parameter has a "typical" value of 4.5, you could work with log(theta/4.5).
 We did some things like this in our PK/PD project with Sebastian1.
 For example, in epidemiological studies it is common to standardize with the expected number of events.
   * Once parameters are scale-free, we want them to be on "unit scale"--that is, of order of magnitude 1.
-We don't want parameters to have values like 0.01 or 100, we want them to be not too far or too close to 0
+We don't want parameters to have values like 0.01 or 100, we want them to be not too far or too close to 0.
+How should we do this?
+The typical method is to divide by the scale.
+We prefer a robust estimator of the scale (such as the MAD) over the sample standard deviation.
     * But sometimes parameters really are close to 0 on a real scale, and we need to allow that.
 For example, the tiny effect of some ineffective treatment.
 We would not want to "artificially" scale this up to 1 just to follow some principle.
 Here's an example:  in education it's hard to see big effects.
 An effect of .1 sd is actually pretty damn big, given that "1 sd" represents all the variation across kids.
 In a setting where true effects are small, we need to allow that.

 # Generic weakly informative prior